 Distance from Vista de Penamacor– 30 Minutes- 30km

 We absolutely love this place and it’s only 30 minutes away from us.
-The village itself is beautiful, you can explore the castle ruins and go right up to the top, once there you can look down on the barragum with the lake surrounding the top part and just below you can see some pretty little houses, and the Geo Park site of special interest.
+The village itself is beautiful, you can explore the castle ruins and go right up to the top, once there you can look down on the barragem swimming lake surrounding the top part and just below you can see some pretty little houses, and the Geo Park site of special interest.

-A little further down the street you will find the geo park which is one of our favourite places to head for a swim when the afternoons heat up, there’s areas of shade which is perfect for picnicing, the water is shallow on one side so great for little ones and deeper on the other side which is great if you fancy an actual swim.
+A little further down the street you will find the Geo Park which is one of our favourite places to head for a swim when the afternoons heat up, there’s areas of shade which is perfect for picnicking, the water is shallow on one side so great for little ones and deeper on the other side which is great if you fancy an actual swim.

 If you enjoy a bit of walking there is also a 3km trail which take you round to see the fossils and further around to the lake itself.

-Everything is free to do and there is plenty of parking which is also free too!
+Everything is free to do and there is plenty of parking which is also free.

 So what’s the history?
-The castle ruins in Penha Garcia date back to the 12th centuary when King Sancho used it to defend Penha Garcia from the Leon.
-It was then given by King D Dinis to the Kights Templar over one hundred years later and returning back to the crown in the 15th century.
+The castle ruins in Penha Garcia date back to the 12th century when King Sancho used it to defend Penha Garcia from the Leon.
+It was then given by King D Dinis to the Knights Templar over one hundred years later and returning back to the crown in the 15th century.

 The Penha Garcia fossils can be seen in the walls of the rocks and are believed to be from creatures that lived 490 millions ago.